Bright $\mathrm{\textit{ab-initio}}$ photoluminescence of NV+ in diamond

 To generate the PL spectra, we apply the cutoff at the center of the region (43.2\,meV) to the unconstrained nanodiamond calculations.
 The modified PHR values are used in VIBES to get a vibrational lineshape, which we center on the ZPL from Figure~\ref{fig:transition} to get the PL.

 Figure \ref{fig:PL} shows the PL spectra for the two transitions A' and A".
-The intensity of A" is higher than A' as expected from the larger transition dipole moment as shown in Figure \ref{fig:transition}, but both about 20x lower than \nvminus.
-The ZPL is at 780\,nm and 765\,nm for A' and A" respectively, which are both longer wavelengths than 637\,nm of \nvminus\ and within the phonon sideband of \nvminus.
+The intensity of A" is higher than A' as expected from the larger transition dipole moment as shown in Figure \ref{fig:transition}, but both lower than \nvminus by a factor of around twenty.
+The photon emission rate is calculated as the Einstein A coefficient~\cite{Hilborn1998}.
+The ZPL is at $1.60 \pm 0.1$ and $1.62 \pm 0.1$\,eV for A' and A" respectively, which are both lower energy than $1.95$\,eV of \nvminus\ and within the phonon sideband of \nvminus.
 Experimentally, the emission spectrum should match the A' curve (dashed red line) as it is more energetically favourable for the excited state to deform to the A' configuration (longer wavelength).

-To create the \nvplus\ state, an electron must be removed, which can be achieved with an electric field, as performed in many experiments reported in the literature.